varnishcache/varnish-cache/doc/sphinx/reference/varnishlog.rst

 * SIGHUP

-  Rotate the log file (see -w option)
+  Rotate the log file (see -w option) in daemon mode, abort the loop and die gracefully when running in the foreground.

 * SIGUSR1